 - Sean Cash, PhD, Associate Professor, Friedman School of Nutrition Science and Policy

-- John Castellot, PhD, Professor, Sackler School of Graduate Biomedical Sciences (also, Department of Public Health and Community Medicine, Tufts University School of Medicine; Navigator, Tufts CTSI)
+- John Castellot, PhD, Professor, Tufts Graduate School of Biomedical Sciences (also, Department of Public Health and Community Medicine, Tufts University School of Medicine; Navigator, Tufts CTSI)

 - Lisa Freeman, DVM, PhD, DACVN, Professor, Cummings School of Veterinary Medicine (also, Friedman School of Nutrition Science and Policy; Tisch College of Civic Life; Tufts CTSI); Director, Tufts CTSI One Health Program and Tufts Institute for Human-Animal Interaction